-This page provides links to our pages on each of the bus options, providing in-depth information on prices, frequency of operation, capacity, journey times, disabled access facilities and luggage storage space on each form of transport.
+This page provides links to our pages on each of the bus options, providing in-depth information on prices, frequency of operation, capacity, journey times, access to facilities for people with a disability and luggage storage space on each form of transport.

 When enquiring about bus options at the Barcelona tourist information offices you will often only be informed about the airport express bus - the Aerobus.
 However, there are also the Barcelona Metropolitan transport buses (TMB buses) that run to the city centre from the airport along with a Night bus (operated by MOHN) which operates during the night.
-These buses are less frequent and stop at fewer places, however they are also cheaper and you can use the T10 transport card on them (see below for details).
+These buses are less frequent and stop at fewer places.
+However, they are also cheaper, and you can use the T-Casual transport card on them (see below for details).

 |Aerobus to T1|

-The TMB Airport Bus no. 46 runs on average every 20 minutes.
-It is far cheaper than the Aerobus and you can also use the T10 ticket for this journey.
+The TMB Airport Bus no. 46 is far cheaper than the Aerobus and you can also use the T-Casual ticket or the Hola Barcelona Travel Pass for this journey.
 The TMB bus has less space on it than the Aerobus, so it could be less comfortable when travelling with lots of luggage.
 It is worth comparing the TMB bus route to the Aerobus route to determine which one will drop you closest to your desired location.

 You can distinguish between the different buses by their colours and their numbers.